cwqt/site/posts/2021-12-29-late-stage-internet.md

-form, loaned out the microsecond it arrives if even the cabal of financial mega-entities even carried out the transaction... just a `total += incoming` or `total -= outgoing` on a private ledger synced at some distant point in time. any contribution is a pile of sand, im going to blow my fucking head off out at this rate
+form, loaned out the microsecond it arrives if even the cabal of financial mega-entities even carried out the transaction... just a `total += incoming` or `total -= outgoing` on a private ledger synced at some distant point in time. any contribution is a pile of sand,.....people fucking spend millions on blockhain monkeys ...... im going to blow my fucking head off out at this rate

 ![wow look how infinitesimally insignificant you are](https://ftp.cass.si/49m=wr75..jpeg)